avoth07/poketracker/README.md

 # Welcome to the PokeTracker App!
 ## Dev Notes
+3/9 Update.
+Spent a little more time last night to get auth and endpoints working.

 I really enjoyed working on this project!
 I worked on this during the evening Sunday, Monday, and Tuesday. have completed the primary objective and the loading is being done through prisma.
 I did not complete user authentication but the routes to modify pokemon data exist.
 ## Summary